akponaokujeni/starter-academic/content/authors/admin/_index.md

 My scientific research focuses on bridging environmental applications and remote sensing techniques to map and monitor terrestrial land surfaces under global change.
 I utilize imaging spectroscopy data and dense-temporal satellite imagery, machine learning algorithms, and sophisticated model training strategies.
 My studies extend across a wide range of terrestrial ecosystems and aim at the quantification of land cover and vegetation properties as well as land surface change processes.

 A specific focus of my research is on regression-based unmixing through combining machine learning with synthetic training data generation.
-The approach has become a core method in several research projects and publications, and has been brought forward as a user-friendly software implementation for image processing and online learning and teaching.
+The approach has become a core method in several research projects and publications, and has been brought forward as a user-friendly software implementation for image processing as well as for online learning and teaching.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume.pdf" "newtab" >}}CV{{< /staticref >}}.